rahulcharvekar/java-study-template/05_Spring/SpringBoot_Internals.md

-Sure!
 Here's an **internal explanation of how Spring Boot works** — covering its architecture, core components, and how it simplifies Java application development.

 ---